jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 cyber attacks.
 As long as this vulnerability remains, CISOs will struggle to protect their data and systems.
-Although human error is inevitable, having guardrails, as well as strong policies and procedures in place, can go a long way in mitigating this risk and hardening your people perimeter.Paige H. Adams, Global Chief InformationSecurity Officer, Zurich Insurance
+Although human error is inevitable, having guardrails, as well as strong policies and procedures in place, can go a long way in mitigating this risk and hardening your people perimeter.

+Paige H. Adams, Global Chief Information

+Security Officer, Zurich Insurance
+“
+”
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 9
-Chapter 3: Defending DataProtect people, defend data: these are the keys tenets of any effective cybersecurity strategy.
+Chapter 3: Defending Data

+Protect people, defend data: these are the keys tenets of any effective cybersecurity strategy.
 But unfortunately, organizations appear to struggle with both.
-Almost two\-thirds63%of global CISOs say they have had to deal with the loss of sensitive information in the past year.
+Almost two\-thirds—63%—of global CISOs say they have had to deal with the loss of sensitive information in the past year.
 Bearing the brunt of data loss incidents are organizations in energy (71%), business and professional services (68%) and retail (68%).